 Mosquitoes are plentiful in French Polynesia but they do not carry malaria.
 Take along insect repellant to protect against dengue fever.
 Vaccinations against hepatitis are recommended, and a vaccination against rabies is also recommended.

 Tahiti's currency is the pacific franc.
-One American dollar equals approximately 98 francs.
 Click here for updated currency information on the franc.

 Shop for handmade crafts such as pandanus baskets, tapa-cloth decorations, tiki statues, ukelales, and hand-painted pareus (a fabric wrap worn as a skirt), and soaps and lotions made from monoi coconut oil.
 If you know a lot about judging the quality of pearls, you'll have fun in French Polynesia (the inexperienced may get ripped off).
 Polynesia is also famous for its tattoos!

-Voltage: 110/220 V; Plugs A, B, & E. We recommend getting a universal adapter and converter kit, although in some cases, you may not need it.
+110/220 volts.
+Plugs A, B & E. We recommend getting a universal adapter and converter kit, although in some cases, you may not need it.
 Click here for more information about electrical standards around the world.

 Follow Friendly Planet Share the love of travel